RSZ-Nld/VFO-1.8-Inch-Retro-scale/Readme.md

 Memory button is for the start Frequency on startup.

 V.1.1 now ou, got 20 Memory's with + and - buttons  on pcb

-Store the startup Freq with the Encoder Swith
+Store the startup Freq with the Encoder Switch

 ## About the original project
 Sketch orginal from JF3HZB mod by